nano-o/streamlet/README.md

 The main question we will now address is: why does the consistency property hold?
 Hopefully, we'll look at liveness in another post.

-# An even simpler algorithm

-To understand why Streamlet's consistency property holds, let us consider an even simpler algorithm that I call the pre-Streamlet algorithm.
-This algorithm has no epochs and no leaders.
-Instead, every node repeatedly does the following:
-- Pick a notarized chain whose length is greater or equal to the length of every chain that the node has picked so far.
-- Vote for an arbitrary block that extends the chain just picked.
-As before, we say that a block is notarized when a strict majority of the nodes have voted for it.
+# Intuition behind the safety property

 This algorithm has an interesting property: consider two maximal, notarized chains c1 and c2 such that the length of c1 is smaller than the length of c2 minus one (e.g. c1 has length 3 and c2 has length 5); then no block will ever be notarized on top of c1.

-# Back to Streamlet

-As we have observed, in the pre-Streamlet algorithm, if we have two maximal, notarized chains c1 and c2 such that the length of c1 is smaller than the length of c2 minus one (e.g. c1 has length 3 and c2 has length 5), then no block will ever be notarized on top of c1.
+Proof:
+Since c2 is notarized, a strict majority of the nodes voted to extend the predecessor of `c2`, and thus they all have seen a chain of length at least `length(c2)-1`.
+Moreover, since nodes only vote to extend one of the longest chains they know of, those nodes will never vote to extend `c1` because it has a length strictly smaller than `length(c2)-1`.
+Thus, because two strict majorities intersect, no node extending `c1` will ever gather a strict majority of votes.
+QED.

-Thus, when a notarized chain c becomes two blocks longer than any other chain, we know that the other chains will never grow again and can be abandoned, and we can consider c final without risking any disagreement.
+This shows that, when a notarized chain c becomes two blocks longer than any other chain, we know that the other chains will never grow again and can be abandoned, and we can consider c final without risking any disagreement.

-But how do nodes detect that a chain has become 2 blocks longer than any other chain?
+But how do nodes detect that a notarized chain has become 2 blocks longer than any other notarized chain?
 That it difficult to do in an asynchronous system because a node may not know of all the notarized blocks.
 The Streamlet algorithm solves this problem using epochs: since nodes only vote once per epoch, after three consecutive epochs extending the same notarized chain c, we can be sure that c is now two blocks longer than any other chain.

+Proof:
-This is because, since c gets notarized, it is at most one block shorter than the longest notarized chains.
-Thus, after adding three blocks to it, c is now two blocks longer than any other chain.
+Since c gets extended, c is at most one block shorter than the longest notarized chains.
+Thus, after adding three blocks to it, c is now two blocks longer than any other notarized chain.
+QED.

+# Streamlet in TLA+

+# Liveness

 # Remarks